shirmash/nursing-empathy-evaluation/README.md

 - Keep patient privacy in mind when sharing transcripts.

-> **Heads-up:** Transcripts are auto-generated and can miss a word here or there.
-Use your clinical judgment and correct anything that looks off.

 - **OpenAI API key** – required for:
   - **Combine**: merges all transcripts into a single, time-ordered Nurse/Patient conversation (uses **GPT-4o**).
   - **Empathy check**: 1–5 score with brief justification focused on the nurse’s lines (uses **GPT-4o**).